 scrcpy

-Additionally, we can drag files from your computer to the scrcpy window to transfer them to your device.
+Furthermore, we can drag files from your computer to the scrcpy window to transfer them to your device.

 Advanced Configuration

-srccpy offers several configuration options to customize its behavior:
+scrcpy offers several configuration options to customize its behavior:

 scrcpy -m 1280

-• Frame rate: Change the frame rate with the -fps option.
+• Frame Rate: Change the frame rate with the -fps option.
 To set a rate of 30 FPS:

 scrcpy -fps 30